How to Hack Wi-Fi: Capturing WPA Passwords by Targeting Users with a Fluxion Attack

 To get Fluxion running on our Kali Linux system, clone the git repository with:

-UPDATE: The developer of Fluxion shut down the product recently, but you can get an older version of it using the command below instead.
-Reports say it works fine, so give it a try.
+Note: The developer of Fluxion shut down the product recently, but you can get an older version of it using the command above instead (not the URL you see in the image below).

 Then, let's check for missing dependencies by navigating to the folder and starting it up for the first time.